 Long-Lasting Insecticide-Treated Nets

 Artemisinin-based Combination Therapy (ACT) and Rapid Diagnostic Test (RDT)

 PSI/ASF uses many methods to convey HIV prevention messages:

-- Trained peer educators, community dramas, mobile video unit animations and mass media communication that promote personal risk assessment and self-efficacy among targeted groups
+- Trained peer educators, community dramas, mobile video unit animations, and mass media communication that promote personal risk assessment and self-efficacy among targeted groups.

-- Partnerships with other local NGOs and faith-based organizations that develop abstinence and faithfulness campaigns
+- Partnerships with other local NGOs and faith-based organizations that develop abstinence and faithfulness campaigns.

-- NGOs and religious leaders who are trained on dealing with stigma and clarifying misconceptions about HIV/AIDS
+- NGOs and religious leaders who are trained on dealing with stigma and clarifying misconceptions about HIV/AIDS.

-- U.S. Agency for International Development
+- U.S. Agency for International Development (USAID)

-- The Global Fund To Fight AIDS, Tuberculosis and Malaria
+- The Global Fund to Fight AIDS, Tuberculosis and Malaria

 - U.S. Department of Defense

-- United Kingdom Department for International Development
+- UK Department for International Development (DfID)

 - Lundin Foundation